Ge0rg3/sans-index-creator/README.md

 * Is not a link

 ## Output example
-Here is a snipper of the output for a course pdf:
+Here is a snippet of the output for a course pdf:
 ```
 shell-item: 2(38)
 shellbag-hives: 2(59)